tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

    intro
 ```

-Note that the name of the file to be included ``intro`` needs to be indented to
+Note that the reference of the file to be included does not need the ``.rst`` extension.
-the same level as ``:maxdepth:`` (by default this is three spaces).
-This has
+Furthermore it needs to be indented to the same level as ``:maxdepth:`` (by
-caught me out many times as I tend to indent four spaces.
+default this is three spaces).
+The latter has caught me out many times as I tend to
+indent four spaces.

 If you rebuild the documentation using ``make html`` you will see the content
 of the ``source/intro.rst`` file included in the documentation.